BFFV/DistributedSystemsProject/README.md

-# Distributed Systems Project
+# Distributed Systems P1
-Project for IIC2523 - Distributed Systems.
+First milestone for the Project for IIC2523 - Distributed Systems.